miracleezekiel/Ecommerce-Sales-Intelligence/06_case_study/case_study_report.md

 96.82% of customers left after one purchase.
 The revenue numbers looked healthy because new customers kept arriving to fill the gap.
-But a business that cannot retain customers is not growing — it is running in place while burning acquisition budget to stay there.
+But a business that cannot retain customers is not growing; it is running in place while burning acquisition budget to stay there.

 The data also reveals the opportunity on the other side of